mrgnw/ananas/passkeys_plan.md

     - **Registration:**
         - `POST /api/auth/register`: Generate registration options using `@simplewebauthn/server`, including a challenge.
 Store the challenge temporarily (e.g., in a secure cookie or short-lived DB record).
         - `POST /api/auth/register/verify`: Verify the registration response from the browser using `@simplewebauthn/server`.
 If valid:
-            - Create a new User record.
+            - Create a new User record with the provided email.
             - Create a new Passkey record linked to the user.
             - Log the user in by setting a secure, HTTP-only session cookie containing the user ID.
     - **Login:**